 Different factors cause different types of gastritis.
 Symptoms include:

 For most people, gastritis is minor and will go away quickly after treatment.
 However, some forms of gastritis can produce ulcers or increase the risk of cancer.

-Diet is an important player in your digestive health and your overall health.
-Following a gastritis-friendly diet can go a long way towards relieving your symptoms and helping you feeling better.
+Diet is an important player in your digestive and overall health.
+Following a gastritis-friendly diet can go a long way toward relieving your symptoms and helping you feeling better.

 Diet does not generally cause chronic gastritis, but some people find that the following foods and drinks may